JetBrains/bazel-bsp/README.md

 ### Unit tests

-Most modules also have unit tests that can be run using `bazel test //<module>/...` or just `bazel test //...` to run all tests in the project.
+Run `bazel run //...` to execute all the unit tests.

 ## Contributing